kurangdoa/lakehouse_iceberg/README.md

-# lakehouse
+# Iceberg Lakehouse
-In pursue of building local modern data warehouse that will be easily migrate over to cloud.
+In pursue of building local modern data lakehouse.
+Kubernetes is used to deploy every component of data lakehouse.

 ## Pre-requisites